Importance of Root Canal Therapy from Our Pooler GA Dentist

 If you need a root canal and it’s left untreated, there is a risk of getting an infection or having a tooth abscess manifest.
 A tooth abscess is a bacterial infection in the inner part of the tooth where pus has formed and can result in moderate to severe pain.
 It can spread down to the root and cause inflammation and swelling.
 Once inflammation occurs, it will force the pus into a tight space (known as the abscess) at the tip of the root where the swelling exists.
 The symptoms can lead to pulp death, bone loss, and a full loss of the tooth itself.
 Additional symptoms that indicate the need for root canal therapy include holes in the tooth, gum swelling, discoloration (darkening) of the tooth, or prolonged sensitivity.

-Next, the dentist will place a sheet of rubber called a rubber dam, to keep the area dry and free of saliva during the procedure.
+Next, Dr. Barkley will place a sheet of rubber called a rubber dam, to keep the area dry and free of saliva during the procedure.
 An access hole will be drilled into the tooth and the pulp, along with bacteria and debris, is removed from the tooth.
 After this step, the cleaning-out process occurs which is when root canal files are placed into the access hole and worked down the full length of the tooth, to scrape and scrub the sides of the root canals.
 Water or sodium hypochlorite is occasionally used to flush out the debris.